Capturing electron correlation at mean-field cost: Assessment of i-DMFT and the underlying correlation conjecture: Assessment of the correlation conjecture

 An assessment of the validity of the CC in the context of chemical applications ultimately requires evaluating cumulant energy and entropy for exact eigenfunctions of the physical Hamiltonian, which are notoriously difficult to obtain.
 Our analysis is based on CASSCF (complete active space self-consistent field) calculations, aiming at convergence with respect to both basis set and active space size.

-We select molecules that represent a diverse set of common chemical bonds and analyze the relation between cumulant energy and particle-hole symmetrised entropy along different geometric deformations.
-Where approximately linear behaviour consistent with the CC is observed, we estimate $\kappa$ and $b$ by linear fits that minimize the weighted root mean square error $\bar{\Delta}$.
-Details of the fitting procedure, as well as dissociation energies $D_\mathrm{e}$, equilibrium geometries ($r_\mathrm{e}$, $\theta_\mathrm{e}$), harmonic frequencies $\tilde{\nu}$, and stiffness parameters $k_2$, are provided in the Supplementary Information together with the specification of the sampled geometries.
+We select molecules that represent a diverse set of common chemical bonds and analyze the relation between cumulant energy and particle-hole symmetrized entropy along different geometric deformations.
+Where approximately linear behavior consistent with the CC is observed, we estimate $\kappa$ and $b$ by linear fits that minimize the weighted root mean square error $\bar{\Delta}$ {in the cumulant energies as a function of $\Sph$ along the dissociation curve}.
+Details of the fitting procedure, as well as dissociation energies $D_\mathrm{e}$, equilibrium geometries ($r_\mathrm{e}$, $\theta_\mathrm{e}$), harmonic frequencies $\tilde{\nu}$, and stiffness parameters $k_2$, are provided in the supplementary material together with the specification of the sampled geometries.